frombeirutwithlove/ProtestTips/WhatToDo.md

 - If you are wearing contact lenses, remove them immediately.
 Do not rub your face.
 - Drinking or washing your face with water after you get exposed to teargas can exacerbate the stinging symptoms, not alleviate them.
 - Wash from inside corner out - otherwise you will be washing chemicals into your eye.
 Tilt head sideways and wash from the corner out - never into the corner.
-- Use cider vigar, soda, or Maalox to wash chemicals out.
+- Use cider vigar, soda, or Maalox-water mix to wash chemicals out.
 - Milk or no milk?
 Tear gas and the chemiclas used in the past few years have evolved, and milk hasn't shown to have a significant effect on relieving pain.

 ### When you’re home